krishaamer/green-filter-research/research/literature/shopping.md

 ### Food Sustainability {#food-sustainability}

-Saner et al. (2015) reports dairy (46%) and meat and fish (29%) products making up the largest GHG emission potential.
+-   Saner et al. (2015) reports dairy (46%) and meat and fish (29%) products making up the largest GHG emission potential.

+-   Springmann et al. (2021) veganism is the most effective decision to reduce personal CO2 emissions.

+-   26% of carbon emissions come from food production (Poore & Nemecek (2018))

 Röös et al. (2023) identified 5 perspectives in a small study (*n=106*) of views on the Swedish food system: